PPC Management Checklist – Excel Formatted

 • Each campaign and ad group should have an objective.
 This is important from a critical thinking perspective.
 What do you want to accomplish from each specific campaign?
 To take it a step further, what’s the objective of each ad group?
 This will allow you to clearly articulate internally or externally what you are looking to accomplish.
 It allows for high-level conversations to take place between the PPC specialist and the owner or marketing manager to make sure there’s alignment.

-• Let’s use a Columbus Dermatology as an example.
+• Let’s use a Columbus Dermatologist as an example.
 If there was a campaign for “Columbus Dermatologist” the campaign objective would be to drive relevant traffic to your site from people in need of a dermatologist throughout all of Columbus.
 If there was another campaign for “Dermatologist Near Me” the objective would be different.
-You are looking to drive visitors to your site seeking a dermatologist within a 7-mile radius of your location… You can see that there are two campaigns, each with different objectives.
+You are looking to drive visitors to your site seeking a dermatologist within a 7-mile radius of your location.
+We may even have a third campaign for Dermatologist Services, where we have different ad groups based on the services that they offer, such as skin cancer treatment, acne treatment, laser hair removal, and more.
+You can see that we have three different campaigns, each with a different objective.

 Audit Date

 • This shows you when the last audit was completed for each ad group.
-While this can all be found within the change history in Google Ads, we like marking this date so you can look back and reference when the last change was made.
+While this can all be found within the change history in Google Ads, we like marking this date within the sheet so anyone can easily look back and reference when the last change was made.
+This is especially important if you’re sharing the Google sheet with other members on your team from an organization perspective.

 Search Terms Analysis

-• For example, for our in-house eCommerce brand, DermWarehouse, my sister runs the day-to-day operations.
-She’s the expert on all of the skincare products.
-She’s the one that oversees the search terms report like a hawk to make sure no non-relevant search terms come through.
-Without her expertise, I’d be guessing what’s a negative versus a quality keywords.
-Search terms is just one example of where collaboration between the PPC expert and the in-house product or industry experts is a must.
+• For example, for our in-house eCommerce brand, DermWarehouse, my sister runs the day-to-day operations and is the expert on all of the skincare products.
+She’s the one that oversees the search terms report like a hawk to make sure no irrelevant search terms come through.
+Without her expertise, I’d be guessing what’s a low versus a high quality search term.
+Search terms are just one example of where collaboration between the PPC expert and the in-house product or industry experts is a must.

 Adding Negative Keywords